 Pricing Best Practices on E-Commerce Marketplaces

-With millions of sellers and billions of products to compete with on Amazon alone, it can be easy to get buried in data daily — and still feel behind.
-This is especially true when it comes to pricing on marketplaces, where more sellers than ever are competing across product categories.
+When competing in e-commerce, it’s easy to get buried in mountains of data every day — and still feel behind.
+It’s understandable.
+There are millions of sellers and billions of products to compete with — and that’s just on Amazon.
+This feeling is especially acute when it thinking about pricing on marketplaces, where more sellers than ever are competing across product categories.

 With more than half of online shoppers regularly comparing sellers to find the best price, it’s no longer your product descriptions and images alone that capture attention.
 Often, pricing is what matters most.

 If you want to consistently rise to the top of results, having a structured pricing strategy is a must.

 The simple act of pricing a product can be confounding for both retailers and brands.
 Set your pricing thresholds too high, and you’ll be quickly outpriced.
 Dip too low, and you risk losing out on a mountain of revenue potential.

 When it comes to pricing on marketplaces, there’s no such thing as a simple calculation.
 Virtually every product you price will involve a complex equation with numerous variables, including how much stock you have, the brand image you want to uphold and the prices your competitors are using.

 And then, once you have all of that figured out, there are three more issues to consider: